 The objectives of the Trust are to assist in the provision of facilities to encourage the play cricket for recreation for the general public; particularly children and young people in full-time education with the object of improving the conditions of life for such persons.

 Return to Disability Football is a £300k fund providing grants of up to £1,000 to help clubs and organisations most in need to restart or deliver new disability football activity.

-The Kent County Council Bursary Scheme provides funding for coach/official development.
+The Active Kent and Medway Bursary Scheme provides funding for coach/official development.
 It seeks to increase the quantity and quality of coaches and officials in Kent, and therefore assist in the development of the sport in the county.

 up to £250,000